shilangyu/rust-regex-systemf/DraftPR.md

 The main automaton (and the sub-automata in the case of nested look-behinds) can then read from this table by means of a `CheckLookAround` instruction and compare the stored index with the current position in the haystack.
-These states work as conditional epsilon transitions, similar to the already supported simple lookaround assertions.
+These states work as conditional epsilon transitions, similar to the already supported "look" assertions (e.g. `^`, `\b`, `$`).

 ## Testing

-We have added unit tests for the new functionality in the individual test modules to test the new parsing, translation and compilation features.
+We have added unit tests for the new functionality in the individual test modules to test the new parsing, translation, and compilation features.
 We have further added integration tests in the form of a new toml file.
-All engines apart from the PikeVM will fail to build when look-behind assertions are present in the pattern.
-This fact was used to filter out the tests containing look-behinds for engines other than the PikeVM and Meta engine.
+All engines apart from the PikeVM will reject look-behind expressions.
+Thus tests containing look-around expressions are filtered out for engines other than the PikeVM and Meta engine.

 ## Performance

+TODO: redo with new benchmarks

 We forked the `rebar` repository and copied the engine definitions for the `regex` crate and called the new definition `regex-lookbehind`.
 We added this